Is Reverse Dieting Something You Should Do?

 What is Reverse Dieting?

-At the foundation of Reverse Dieting is the strategic increase in energy intake (calories/kilojoules from food) with the goal of raising your metabolism.
-Other things you may have heard it called are diet breaks, the refeed, the refuel or returning to ‘maintenance’ calories.
+Reverse dieting is a structured increase in energy intake (calories/kilojoules from food) with the goal of supporting metabolism.
+You might have heard terms like diet breaks, refeeds, or returning to ‘maintenance’ calories – all of which are variations on the same concept.

 How Does Reverse Dieting Work?

-The calories in, calories out thing appears simple – eat more, increase weight; eat less, lose weight.
+While the idea of calories in vs. calories out seems simple – eat more, gain weight; eat less, lose weight – the reality is much more complex.

 Why Would You Consider Reverse Dieting?

-Signs that you may be in Low Energy Availability (LEA) and experiencing the effects of metabolic adaptation may include:
+Signs that you may be in Low Energy Availability (LEA) and experiencing metabolic adaptation include:

-• Slow to no progress with your strength or endurance training.
+• Lack of progress in strength or endurance training

 Eat more, lose weight?